regulator75/ferrite-os/README.md

 # ferrite-os
-This operating system intends to run the V8 scripting engine on bare metal
+This operating system intends to run the V8 scripting engine on bare metal.

+This is totally a research project at this stage, still focusing on getting a C++17 toolchain working for bare metal targets.

+This project contains a total of three different attempts
+ - GCC using regular BIOS boot, including a C++ cross compiler (furthest along)
+ - LLVM using regular BIOS boot, I could not get the C++ libraries cross compiiled
+ - GCC using UEFI boot, the newest attempt and is just in its infancy.

+## BIOS booting

 Inspiration for OS bringup taken from https://github.com/cfenollosa/os-tutorial

-## Plan
+### Plan
 - Create boot-sector and kernel that takes computer to 64 bit mode [DONE]
 - Get basic console output working [DONE]
 - Get basic input working [Not done.
 Keyboard interrupts are caught and show but not properly implemented.
 Also no shell to send to so pointless]
 - Get Memory layout for PC [Done]
-- Implement Malloc
+- Implement Malloc [Done-ish]
 - Implement C++ test program to make sure "LIBC"-equivalents are there
 - Get V8 building with custom toolchain with no libc to identify missing symbols for memory allocation etc
 - Real work begins.

-## Running
+### Running
-1. Run qemu-system-x86_64 -fda obj/os.bin   (The -fda trick is apparantly a workaround as hightlighted in https://github.com/cfenollosa/os-tutorial/tree/master/07-bootsector-disk)
+1. Run qemu-system-x86_64 -hda os.bin
 2. Play with -m MEMORY to increase/decrease size of memory

-## Method for building V8 [Not tried yet]
-- This is TBD.
-Plan is to NOT fork V8 but rather pull a known copy, and then auto generate build scripts from that.

-## Usefull links
+### Usefull links
 https://gitlab.com/noencoding/OS-X-Chromium-with-proprietary-codecs/wikis/List-of-all-gn-arguments-for-Chromium-build

 https://blog.scaleprocess.net/building-v8-on-arch-linux/